bilan604/discordGPyT/README.md

 The bot is Hosted on (pings) a Flask server, which keep's its instance alive.
 The Flask server itself hosts the GPT3 connection, and operates a website that can handle GPT3 queries in a text-entry box.

+## .env file not included in repo because it contains my authentication tokens